solid/solid-spec/README.md

                       sig="signatureOverUsernamePlusNonce"
 ```

-The server would then be able to link the key that was used to sign the response to the user that owns it.
+The server would then be able to immediately identify and link the key that was used to sign the response to the user that owns it.

 ## Access Control
 ### Web Access Control